 What happens next?

-Finally, using Facebook Insights, you can monitor the performance of your page to find out information about your audience, see which posts work best and keep track of how many people like your page.
+Using Facebook Insights, you can monitor the performance of your page to find out information about your audience, see which posts work best and keep track of how many people like your page.
 This will help you work towards improving engagement with your page, which in turn should help drive traffic to your website and generate business.
+Understanding how your website and social media can work together will help you make the most of your social media presence.